CumulusNetworks/DUE/README.md

 ## The elevator pitch
-Need to build for Debian 8 armel, but only have an x86 host with Ubuntu 18.04?
+Need to build for Debian 8 armel, but only have an x86 host with Fedora 36?
 DUE supports building for **different architectures** and **OS versions**.

 Tired of users missing a step in configuring the build dependencies for your software?